 Gilbert is a very small city located in the state of Minnesota.
-With a population of 1,792 people and two constituent neighborhoods, Gilbert is the 266th largest community in Minnesota.
-Gilbert has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 1,790 people and two constituent neighborhoods, Gilbert is the 266th largest community in Minnesota.
+Much of the housing stock in Gilbert was built prior to World War II, making it one of the older and more historic cities in the country.

-Gilbert is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Gilbert is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Gilbert who work in sales jobs (14.07%), office and administrative support (12.06%), and management occupations (7.09%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gilbert is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Gilbert is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Gilbert who work in office and administrative support (14.21%), sales jobs (14.21%), and healthcare (5.79%).

-The per capita income in Gilbert in 2010 was $25,562, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,248 for a family of four.
+The per capita income in Gilbert in 2010 was $25,321, which is middle income relative to Minnesota and the nation.
+This equates to an annual income of $101,284 for a family of four.

 The people who call Gilbert home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gilbert residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Gilbert include Finnish, Norwegian, Swedish, and English.

 The most common language spoken in Gilbert is English.
-Other important languages spoken here include Persian and Spanish.
+Other important languages spoken here include Polish and Spanish.